 Health Center Staff are also incredibly important because they are a huge source of care for Medicaid enrollees.

-These individuals deserve recognition for their dedication to providing quality care to individuals and communities in need.
+These staff individuals deserve recognition for their dedication to providing quality care to individuals and communities in need.
 However, the number of patients requiring care is on the rise, requiring additional staffing and facilities.

 OUR OBSERVATION: The rising number of patients in need of care is pushing clinics to their full capacities.
 It is difficult to recruit enough staff members and health care providers to serve communities.
 Barriers to recruitment include low-paying salaries, cultural isolation, poor-quality schools and housing, and lack of spousal job opportunities.
 Community Health Centers are facing challenges recruiting clinical staff, particularly in rural areas.⁵